adisreyaj/100DaysofCode-React/log.md

 - Started with TSX in react native.
 - Created multiple components like the Header, Movie Card, etc...
 - Familiarized with debugging React Native Code.

+### Day 8: May 15, 2020

+**Today's Progress**:

+- Refresher on State management
+- Refresher on passing events across components

+**Thoughts:** Today was mostly going throught the core concepts once again to make sure I learn it thorough.
+Sometimes you have to slow down a little bit and look back.